WOMAN 2020: What to Expect

-It has been a crazy year for women.
-Historically, though, we know every year is crazy for women.
-If ever things are going to change, now seems like the moment.
-WOMAN 2020 is portrait essay to document the firsthand experience of women during the current movement and what needs to be done as a society to propel the next generation forward.
+WOMAN 2020 is portrait essay to document the firsthand experience of women right now and what needs to be done as a society to propel the next generation forward.

+Share Your Experience.
 Images tell a story, but words matter just as much.
-I put together this list of questions to go with the session photographs.
-They are based on what I would have asked women 50 years ago, or 100, but they are especially relevant now.
-Visit the blog to read each woman's interview.
-Click here to read and answer WOMAN 2020 questions.
+I put together a list of questions to go with your portrait in the exhibition.
+They are based on what I would have asked women 50 years ago but they are especially relevant now.

 I will be photographing you from head to toe so you will be able to see your toes and fingernails in case you'd like to get a manicure/pedicure beforehand.
 I prefer to photograph in bare feet.
 It’s just easier to move around.

 During Your Shoot.
 At the beginning of our session I’ll start out by giving you some direction about how to stand in the space we’ve chosen.
 I know it can be a little nerve-wrecking at first (every single person I’ve photographed is) but the best way to lose those nerves is to start moving.
 I promise you will forget about the camera after about 5 minutes.

 If you think you’ll be nervous, you can also bring something to do if that makes you more comfortable.
 Paint your nails, click a pen, blow some big pink bubbles, drink a cup of tea, read a book, knit, paint, draw, dance, do yoga.
 These things are all apart of you and show your personality.

 Moving makes you more comfortable, so shake it off, lean on things, pull out old dance background or yoga moves, smile, don't smile, put your hands in your hair, cross your arms and do whatever you're feeling.